tikv/website/content/docs/5.1/develop/clients/java.md

         weight: 1
 ---

-This guide introduces how to interact with TiKV using [Java Client](https://github.com/tikv/client-java).
+This document guides you through how to use [Java Client](https://github.com/tikv/client-java) in TiKV.

 {{< info >}}
 TiKV Java Client is developed and released using Java8.
 The minimum supported version of TiKV is 2.0.0.